 The idea of the creepy pest caller who is actually inside the house would go on to inspire Fred Walton’s When A Stranger Calls (1979) – but note the way that Black Christmas integrates this into its Yuletide theme, as killer ‘Billy’ keeps climbing down into the house’s interior like a dark version of Santa Claus, meting out punishments to the naughty and the nice alike.
 His own backstory – a highly dysfunctional home life of guilt-ridden incest and maternal dominance – is conveyed entirely by his unnervingly deranged rantings down the phone line (in a schizophrenic psychodrama of multiple voices).
 Meanwhile the anti-Christmas theme continues in a subplot that sees Jess contemplating getting an abortion during the holiday that celebrates miraculous birth – and the baby’s father, neurotic concert pianist Peter (2001: A Space Odyssey‘s Keir Dullea), is as much suspect as support.

-In fact Black Christmas is better than your average slasher, not least because of its cast and characters, including Margot Kidder as a sybaritic student, Marian Waldman as the dipsomaniac ‘house mother’, and John Saxon as a street-smart police lieutenant.
+In fact Black Christmas is better than your average slasher, not least because of its cast and characters, including the peerless Margot Kidder as a sybaritic student, Marian Waldman as the dipsomaniac ‘house mother’, and John Saxon as a street-smart police lieutenant.
 Scenes in which a technician traces a call by quite literally walking through the maze of physical connections at the telephone exchange certainly date the film, but are also part of its immense charm.
 And, made at a time when there were as yet no fixed rules for the slasher subgenre, here anything goes, and the survival of neither virgin nor even final girl comes guaranteed.

 © Anton Bitel